schrudolf/random-web-token/README.md

 ---

-## Validate a token
+## Validate a string

-Check if a token meets your character set and length criteria:
+You can validate whether a given string matches a specific character set and length:

 ```js
 const token = require("random-web-token");